 Students James Zhou, Sebastian Paul Hunkeler, Jens Skoug Obel and Isak Frostå from the Copenhagen Institute of Interaction Design have built an “internet phone” using a classic rotary telephone.
-It allows users to “call” websites, with each number dial inputting the IP address necessary to access said website.
+It allows users to “call” websites, with each dial inputting the IP address necessary to access a website.
 A voice then reads the website down the line.

 I like the custom Yellow Pages they made featuring different websites.
 There’s also a developer mode that reads out the code and an incognito mode that reads out a site in the Apple whisper voice.
 Clever.

 A fine mix of sophistication and limited technology.